xmigrate/xmigrate-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Xmigrate documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Xmigrate** (pronounced as cross-migrate) is an opensource tool for migrating your servers from anywhere to cloud and cloud to cloud seemlesly.
+Xmigrate api application is written in Python and the frontend application is in Reactjs.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Here you will find all the information about xmigrate project.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.